-A DUO non-AP STA that is operating in the DUO mode and that is a TxOP holder may indicate in a BSRP Trigger frame whether the non-AP STA will be unavailable after a specific point in time, and, if known, for how long, by including a TBD User Info field that contains an Unavailability Target Start Time and Unavailability Duration (see 9.3.1.22 (Trigger frame format)).
-The DUO non-AP STA may transmit this BSRP Trigger frame only if certain TBD conditions are true.
-The response frame to such a BSRP Trigger frame is a Multi-STA BlockAck frame in non-HT (duplicate) PPDU format.
+[#1285] A DUO non-AP STA that is operating in the DUO mode and that is a TXOP holder may indicate in a BSRP NTB [#3698] Trigger frame addressed to the DUO assisting AP whether it [#3078] will be unavailable after a specific point in time, and, if known, for how long, by including a Feedback User Info field (see 9.3.1.22.7 Feedback User Info field) that has a Feedback Type field set to 0 and that contains both an Unavailability Target Start Time field [#724] and an Unavailability Duration field [#724] (see 9.3.1.22 (Trigger frame format)).
+The DUO non-AP STA shall not transmit a BSRP NTB Trigger frame with an unsolicited unavailability indication more than MaxStandaloneDuoBSRP number of times every beacon interval where MaxStandaloneDuoBSRP is the non-zero value in the Maximum Standalone Duo BSRP field in the most recent DUO Parameters transmitted by the AP, if the BSRP NTB Trigger frame is sent in a TXOP that includes no QoS Data frame transmitted by the non-AP STA. [#3214] The response frame to such a BSRP NTB Trigger frame shall be [#3082] a Multi-STA BlockAck frame with a Per AID TID Info field with the Ack Type field set to 1 and the TID subfield set to 13 [#739] in a non-HT (duplicate) PPDU [#3081].

-When a DUO Supporting AP receives from a DUO non-AP STA operating in the DUO mode a Multi-STA BlockAck frame addressed to the AP, in reponse to a preceeding BSRP Trigger frame, that includes an Unavailability Target Start Time field, the UHR AP shall consider the STA as being unavailable:
+When a DUO assisting [#3690] AP receives from a DUO non-AP STA operating in DUO mode a Multi-STA BlockAck frame or a BSRP NTB Trigger frame addressed to the AP that includes an Unavailability Target Start Time field and an Unavailability Duration field [#2602], the UHR AP shall consider the STA as being unavailable:

 from the future target time indicated in the Unavailability Target Start Time field,

-for a duration indicated in the Unavailability Duration field, if the unavailability duration is known, and until TBD (referring to the conditions for the STA to become available again) if the unavailability duration is unknown.
+for a duration indicated in the Unavailability Duration field, if the unavailability duration is between 1 and 1022, otherwise, if the unavailability duration is set to 1023, for an indefinite duration, until the non-AP STA sends an explicit indication that it will transition back to being available. [#3213, #1285]

-,
+[#3213] NOTE - As described in 11.2.1 (General), the unavailability status of a non-AP STA does not change its power management mode or its power state and, if a non-AP STA is unavailable, it cannot receive PPDUs.

+[#3213] A non-AP STA that intends to transition from unavailable to available immediately shall transmit a BSRP NTB Trigger frame that includes a Feedback User Info field with Feedback Type field set to 0 and with the Unavailability Duration field set to 0.

-A DUO Supporting AP shall maintain up to one unavailability report per DUO STA, and that unavailability report corresponds to the most recently received unavailability report (if any).
+A DUO assisting [#3690] AP shall maintain up to one unavailability feedback, consisting of an unavailability target start time and an unavailability duration [#3084] per DUO non-AP [#658, #800] STA operating in the DUO mode [#2199], and that unavailability feedback corresponds to the most recently received unavailability report, if any,[#2605] in a BSRP NTB Trigger frame or a Multi-STA BlockAck frame.[#3084] [#242]An AP disregards the previous unavailability feedback for a non-AP STA when it receives a new unavailability feedback from the same non-AP STA.